AnyChart/docs.anychart.com/Basic_Charts/Custom_Drawing.md

 Some modifications can be done very easy, some require understanding how AnyChart draws series, and sometimes you will need more than one function to customize series display.
 This article will guide you through this process and provide [several examples](#samples) you can use to create your own custom series.

+# Compatibility

-At the moment you can override renderers only
+At the moment you can override renderers only for the following series: Area, Area3d, Bar, Bar3d, Box, Bubble, Candlestick, Column, Column3d, JumpLine, Line, Marker, OHLC, RangeArea, RangeBar, RangeColumn, RangeSplineArea, RangeStepArea, Spline, SplineArea, StepArea, StepLine, Stick.

+You can do this in Basic (Cartesian) Charts, [Scatter Charts](Scatter/Overview) and [Stock Charts](../Stock_Charts), you can't do that in Radar and Polar Charts.

 # Rendering Object

-Rendering object provides you access to all the things you need to override standard drawing functions with your own.
-Drawer object itself does nothing, it is just a collection of functions and settings.
-Rendering object is an instance of anychart.core.series.RenderingSettings class.
+Rendering object provides you access to all things you need to override standard drawing functions with your own.
+Rendering object itself does nothing, it is just a collection of functions and settings.
+Rendering object is an instance of {api:anychart.core.series.RenderingSettings}RenderingSettings{api} class.

-Here is how you get the link to rendering object:
+Here is how you get the link to the rendering object:

 ```
 // get the drawer object